longhorn/longhorn/enhancements/20240522-storage-network-for-rwx-volumes.md

 As a Longhorn user, I have storage network configured, and existing RWX volume workload before the v1.7.0 upgrade.

-- Pre-existing Workloads: There will be no disruption to pre-existing RWX volume workload pods since NFS mount point remains accessible in the host network namespace.
+- Existing workload will continue using the cluster network without disruption.
-- New Workloads: Newley created RWX volume workloads will be applied with the storage network.
+- New RWX volumes also user the cluster network.
+- User can enable the `storage-network-for-rwx-volume-enabled` setting to apply the storage network to re-attached RWX volumes.
+- Once the storage network is applied to the RWX volumes, the workload pod need to be restart when the CSI plugin pod restarts.
+User can automate this by enabling the `auto-delete-pod-when-volume-detached-unexpectedly` setting.

+### Story 3: Using Storage Network For RWO Volume Workload Only

+As a Longhorn user, I want to use the storage network for only RWO volumes to avoid restarting my RWO volume workload pods when the CSI plugin pod restarts.
+- User can control the application of the storage network to RWX volues by using the `storage-network-for-rwx-volume-enabled` setting.

 ### User Experience In Detail

 Users will be able to create RWX volumes that uses the storage network for data traffic.
 Key user-facing changes include:

-- **CSI Annotations:** Share manager pods and CSI plugin pods will be annotated with the storage network for NFS client mounting.
-This annotation will only be applied once all volumes have been detached.
+- **CSI Annotations:** Share manager pods and CSI plugin pods will be annotated with the storage network for NFS client mounting when the `storage-network-for-rwx-volume-enabled` setting is enabled.
+This annotation will only be applied once all RWX volumes have been detached.
 - **Headless Service:** RWX volume will use a headless service and a custom endpoint, removing dependency on ClusterIP, which is not suitable for Multus networking.
 - **Custom Mounter Replacement:** The custom mounter uses `hostPID` and host `proc` namespace will be replaced with running the CSI plugin with `hostNetwork: true`.
 - **Workload Pod Restart:** When a CSI plugin pod restarts, the NFS share mountpoint becomes unavailable, rendering any attempt to access it unresponsive.
 User can manually restart the workload pod, or they can enable the `auto-delete-pod-when-volume-detached-unexpectedly` setting.
 This allows Longhorn to delete the associated workload pod when it is using the storage-network.
 If the pod is managed by a controller, the kubelet will create a new pod.
 This allows the CSI controller to handle volume remounting through the CSI node server.
-- **Upgrade to Longhorn v1.7.0:** If the storage network is configured before the upgrade, the CSI plugin pod will be annotated accordingly.
-The **Workload Pod Restart** does not apply to pre-existing RWX volume workload pods during the upgrade to Longhorn v1.7.0, as the NFS share mountpoint remains accessible in the host network namespace.
-This condition will persist until a node reboot, or its share manager pod restart.
+- **Upgrade to Longhorn v1.7.0:** Existing RWX volumes remain unchanged if the storage network is configured before the upgrade.
+To apply the storage network for RWX volumes, detach all RWX volumes, enable the `storage-network-for-rwx-volume-enabled` setting, and reattach the volumes.

 ### API changes